endergreen12/pjsekai-frida-scripts/README.md

 Therefore, there is no post-processing or fade at the end of the music video

 If you want to keep them, set removeOnlyMainCamTrack to true in lib/mv-utils.ts

+However, it also contains blur, which may cause unnatural blurring of vision

+Both have their drawbacks